-• The procedure that upgrades a version 2.0.1 into 2.1.0, may modify the emaj_group_def table in order to reflect the fact that the tspemaj tablespace is not automatically considered as a default tablespace anymore.
+- The procedure that upgrades a version 2.0.1 into 2.1.0, may modify the emaj_group_def table in order to reflect the fact that the tspemaj tablespace is not automatically considered as a default tablespace anymore.
 If tspemaj was effectively used as default tablespace for created tables groups, the related grpdef_log_dat_tsp and grpdef_log_idx_tsp columns content of the emaj_group_def table is automatically adjusted so that a future drop and recreate operation would store the log tables and indexes in the same tablespace.
-The administrator may review these changes to be sure they correspond to his expectations.
+The administrator may review these changes to be sure they correspond to his expectations. - The procedure that upgrades a version 2.2.2 into 2.2.3 checks the recorded log sequences values.
+In some cases, it may ask for a preliminary reset of some tables groups.